-Follow pipe manufacturer's installation guidelines when installing the appliance.
+• Follow pipe manufacturer's installation guidelines when installing the appliance.

 WARNING!
-Fire Risk/Explosion/Asphyxiation!
+Risk of Fire, Explosion or Asphyxiation!
 DO NOT connect this gas appliance to a chimney flue serving a separate solid-fuel or gas burning appliance.

-- · Vent this appliance directly outside. - · Use separate vent system for this appliance.
+- Vent this appliance directly outside. - Use separate vent system for this appliance.